-The Xena Market Barometer is a complex analytical tool inspired by Bloomberg’s instruments and traditional market practices.
-It consists of interactive charts which reflect the mood of bull and bear conditions for not only single sites but also on the entire market.
-The combination of these instruments help traders to make informed decisions and reduce the amount of guesswork.
+Xena Market Barometer is a complex analytical tool inspired by Bloomberg instruments and traditional market practices.
+It consists of interactive charts that reflect the mood of bull and bear conditions on not only single sites but also the entire market.
+The combination of these instruments helps traders make informed decisions.

-Currently, the Xena Market Barometer aggregates data from four exchanges: Huobi, Kraken, Coinbase, Bitstamp and Bitfinex.
-The data is represented by volume, bids, asks and more, with the option of seven graphs, a smart tape and a news feed.
+Currently, the Xena Market Barometer aggregates data from five exchanges: Huobi, Kraken, Coinbase, Bitstamp, and Bitfinex.
+The data is represented by volume, bids, asks, and more, with the option of seven graphs, a smart tape, and a news feed.

-The Long/Short Ratio graph shows the difference between the total volume of bids and total asks within the order books.
-Through the graph users can visualize the dynamics of certain changes in supply and demand and determine key trends.
+The Long/Short Ratio chart shows the difference between the total volume of bids and asks within the order books.
+Through the chart, users can visualize the dynamics of certain changes in supply and demand and determine key trends.

 This graph can be used as an additional filter when making decisions.
-For example, it can be used to filter trend transactions when there is a strong discrepancy between this chart and the Bitcoin price chart.
-If the price goes up, and the long/short ratio goes down, the strength of the bulls is likely to be waning, and a reversal is near.
+For example, you can use it to filter trend transactions when there is a strong discrepancy between this chart and the Bitcoin price chart.
+If the price goes up and the long/short ratio goes down, the strength of the bulls is likely to be waning, and a reversal is near.

 Market Profile & Point of Control

-The Market Profile is a horizontal histogram which shows the distribution of volume by price within a selected timeframe.
-The higher the total volume of trades (or quantity, depending on the setting) at a certain price, the longer the corresponding bar on the histogram is.
-The longest bar corresponds to the Point of Control - the point at which the largest volume or the largest number of transactions took place within a selected timeframe.
-By looking at this chart, users can visually determine the nature of reversal price patterns and find an optimal point to enter a position.
-In particular, a large volume of trades may correspond to a level of support or resistance.
+The Market Profile is a horizontal histogram that shows the distribution of volume by price within a selected timeframe.
+The higher the total volume of trades (or quantity, depending on the setting) at a certain price, the longer the corresponding bar on the histogram.
+The longest bar corresponds to the point of control – the point at which the largest volume, or the largest number of transactions, took place within a selected timeframe.
+By looking at this chart, users can visually determine the nature of reversal price patterns and find the optimal point to enter a position.
+In particular, a large volume of trades may correspond to a particular level of support or resistance.

-If we pay attention to the height of the histogram, we can immediately assess the current market volatility and outline the duration of time in which the price is likely to spend.
-A narrow range on the histogram suggests a flat market, and in such a case, we have to be patient until we can catch a profitable movement.
+If we pay attention to the height of the histogram, we can immediately assess the current market volatility and outline the duration during which the price is most likely to increase or decrease.
+A narrow range on the histogram suggests a flat market, and in such a case, we have to be patient and wait for a more profitable movement.

-It is also worth paying attention to the emergence of a new Point of Control, which can become a trigger for strong price movements.
+It is also worth paying attention to the emergence of new points of control, which can become triggers for strong price movements.

-Total bid and ask volumes are displayed on separate line graphs and show the dynamics of volume changes within order books.
-A special characteristic of this chart is that it only uses a certain range for calculations — 0.5% on each side of the current market price.
+The total bid and ask volumes are displayed on separate line charts and show the dynamics of volume changes within order books.
+A special characteristic of this chart is that it only uses a certain range for calculations – 0.5% on each side of the current market price.
 This approach allows users to spot short-term trends and react to changes in market trends more quickly.

-Special attention should be paid to the intersection of red and green points and the differences between them - they help to determine where the short-term volume is concentrated.
-If the red line crosses the green from the bottom up, then the bears are prevailing over the bulls.
-If the green line crosses the red in an upward direction, this indicates a rising pressure from the bulls.
+Special attention should be paid to the intersection of red and green points and the differences between them – they help determine where the short-term volume is concentrated.
+If the red line crosses up over the green one, then the bears are prevailing over the bulls.
+If the green line crosses up over the red, this indicates rising pressure from the bulls.

-Oftentimes, volume bubbles occur in areas where there is a certain level of support or resistance, indicated by a large volume.
-In such pie charts, we can see to what extent sellers or buyers are attempting to break through this level.
+Often, volume bubbles occur in areas where there is a certain level of support or resistance, indicated by a large volume.
+In such pie charts, we can see to what extent buyers or sellers are attempting to break through this level.